Bullseye

 Super, smashing, great

 Bullseye had started out life as an Autumn replacement for The Krypton Factor at 7pm on Mondays.
 A year later it moved to Sunday afternoons through the winter months, where it would remain for the next decade.
 For its final couple of series, Bullseye was moved to a graveyard slot on Saturday afternoons.
-Bullseye became both a game show and an institution, peaking in with 17.60 million viewers on 23 December 1984.
+Bullseye became both a game show and an institution.
 Club comedian Jim Bowen's style and catchphrases such as "super, smashing, great" spawned a large number of mickey-takes (not to mention the odd notable out-take on It'll be Alright on the Night).

 Darting into the 21st century